Sanji-IO/sanji-router-ui/README.md

 # sanji-router-ui
 > Sanji router service is part of Sanji UI framework and also it is a angular module.
-It just a router wrapper for setup client router.
+It is just a ui-router wrapper for setup client router.

 [sanji-router-ui-icon]: https://nodei.co/npm/sanji-router-ui.png?downloads=true
 [sanji-router-ui-url]: https://npmjs.org/package/sanji-router-ui